For home goods retail

 Yalch and Spangenberg (2000) found that familiar music made shoppers leave 8% sooner.
 Original music is unfamiliar by definition — that is part of why it works.
 Catalogue vendors play the songs that minimize complaints.
 That is exactly the wrong objective for a category that monetizes browsing.

-Andersson et al. (2012) ran 601 real transactions and found that music that clashes with the store cuts willingness to pay.
+Music that fits the customer category lifts what shoppers will pay; music that clashes gives that lift back (Areni and Kim 1993; North, Shilcock and Hargreaves 2003).
 Neutral is not the baseline — the audio environment is doing work in the room whether you chose its effect or not.

 Get Started